tobozo/ESP32-targz/README.md

 Known bugs
 ----------

-  - .tar.gz files smaller than 4K aren't processed
+  - tarGzExpander: files smaller than 4K aren't processed
+  - tarGzExpander/tarExpander: some formats aren't supported (e.g contains symlinks or long filename/path)
+  - tarGzExpander/gzExpander on ESP8266 : while the provided examples will work, the 32Kb dynamic allocation for gzip dictionary is unlikely to work in real world scenarios (e.g. with a webserver) and would probably require static allocation
+  - ~~error detection isn't deferred efficiently, debugging may be painful~~
-  - .tar files containing files smaller than 512 bytes aren't fully processed
+  - ~~.tar files containing files smaller than 512 bytes aren't fully processed~~
-  - some .tar.gz formats aren't supported
-  - reading/writing simultaneously on SPIFFS may induce errors
+  - ~~reading/writing simultaneously on SPIFFS may induce errors~~
-  - error detection isn't deferred efficiently, debugging may be painful

 Credits: